The Ultimate Guide to Mastering Email Deliverability

 - Email Certification Providers: These aren’t exactly senders, but providers that can help your email make it to the inbox.
 These companies usually have good relationships with ISPs and can vouch for you as a sender, helping you to bypass ISP filters.
 These services usually require a monthly membership fee, plus you need to establish yourself as a reputable sender.

 - Spammers: People who send unsolicited messages, usually to very large numbers of people.
 They can be malicious (sending malware, phishing emails, other scams) or just annoying.
-They’re the reason the ISPs have to be strict.
+They’re the reason that ISPs have to be strict.

 The gateways consist of the ISPs and other companies that control whether your email gets delivered.
-There are generally two categories of ISP: major internet service providers, and smaller providers (including small regional providers).
+There are generally two categories of ISP: major internet service providers and smaller providers (including small regional providers).
 We’ll also include anti-spam systems and blacklisting organizations here.

 - Minor ISPs: The minor ISPs typically purchase versions of the processes and algorithms that the major ISPs use to monitor email sending.

-- B2B Anti-spam Systems: Each business configures their anti-spam system differently, so it’s very difficult to give guidelines about how to achieve deliverability with them.
+- B2B Anti-spam Systems: Each business configures their anti-spam system differently, so it’s very difficult to give guidelines about how to achieve email deliverability with them.
 The good news is, business addresses are rarely used to sign up for e-commerce mailing lists, so these aren’t a big concern.

 - Blacklisting Organizations: These companies provide reports of senders that they believe are using bad sending practices.
 All major ISPs use these reports, which means you do not want to end up on one.
 If you do, you need to make it your first priority to remove yourself from it.